arielgee/Sage-Like/.misc/tasks.md

 * handle 'Error: Extension does not have permission for incognito mode'
 * RegExp replace [ \t\r\n]* with \s*
 * the var + "\n", in console.log() is adding an extra " in the console => ALL occurrences are "\n" + var
-* feed without title. why am I not using "<no title>"???    => I DO.
+* feed without title. why am I not using `<no title>`???    => I DO.
 It's that fucken feed with the invisible chars:   https://feeds.feedburner.com/co/bnZM
 * search in URLs with special prefix character %
 * add info about URL filtering in tooltip
 	* URL search prefixed with a single percent character ('%')